 Sydney continues to drive residential property price increases

-The ABS today released the outcomes of the Residential Property Price Index Review.
-Detailed information relating to the Review is available in Residential Property Price Indexes: Eight Capital Cities (cat. no. 6416.0), available for free download from the ABS website - www.abs.gov.au
+A review of the Residential Property Price Indexes was undertaken in 2014 as a response to planned reductions to the ABS work program.
+The review outcomes have been implemented in the March quarter 2015.
+Detailed information relating to the implementation of the review outcomes is available in Residential Property Price Indexes: Eight Capital Cities (cat. no. 6416.0), available for free download from the ABS website - http://www.abs.gov.au.

 These documents will be presented in a new window.